buyekeobare/alx_tools/git/README.md

 Create a file school.js in the js with this one line inside: console.log("School") Add all these new files to git
 Commit your changes (message: “Starting to code today, so cool”) and push to the remote server

+# Evaluation Quiz

+0. What is source code management?

+Organizing and tracking changes to software code

+1. What is Git?

+A version control system

+2. What is GitHub?

+A cloud storage service for code repositories

+3. What is the difference between Git and GitHub?
+   Score: 1.0

+Git is used for version control, while GitHub is a code hosting platform

+4. How do you create a new Git repository on your own computer?

+Run the command `git init

+5. What is a README file?

+A file that describes the project and its usage

+6. How do you write a good README?

+Include installation instructions, usage examples, and project documentation

+7. How do you commit changes in Git?

+Run the command git add followed by git commit

+8. How do you write helpful commit messages?

+Use short, descriptive messages that explain the changes made

+9. How do you push code to a remote repository?

+Use the command git push

+10. You have the following files in your project directory:

+julien@ubuntu:/tmp/git_project$ ls
+0-test 0-test~ #0-test# file1 file2
+You’ve edited 0-test and you want to add it to your GitHub repo.
+What is the correct command to add only 0-test?

+git add 0-test

+Tips:
+You should learn what each of these commands would actually do if you were to execute them!

+11. What command can you use to see what changes have been staged, which haven’t, and which files aren’t being tracked by Git?

+git status